podlomar/brings/README.md

 const data = await brings('https://jsonplaceholder.typicode.com/posts/1').trigger();
 ```

-As you did not specify any response parsing, the `data` will be of type `Blob`.
+Here we did not specify any response parsing thus the `data` will be of type `Blob`.
 You can specify the response parsing by using the `parse` method:

 ```typescript
 import brings from 'brings';